Tips for Deer Resistant Plants and Deer Deterrents

-You are right to be skeptical,” writes garden expert Melinda Myers.
+You are right to be skeptical,” Melinda says.
 “According to the University of Vermont, these ultrasonic devices are marketed to repel deer by emitting sounds above 20 kilohertz—which animals, but not humans, are supposed to be able to hear.
 Research found that deer hear at a different wavelength than that emitted by the ultrasonic repellent, so these products have not been proved to be effective at discouraging them.”

-Even foraging Bambis might turn up their noses at these plants.
+Even foraging Bambis might turn up their noses at these deer resistant plants.

 Paeonia lactiflora, Zones 3 to 8